-Plain: This option only uses post ID in the URL.
-However, it can be easily read by browsers but it won’t work for humans like us and the search engines. e.g- yoursite.com/?p=123.
+- Plain: This option only uses post ID in the URL.
+However, it can be easily read by browsers but it won’t work for humans like us and search engines. e.g- yoursite.com/?p=123.

-Day and Name: This option uses the date of posts that publised on and the name or title of the post.
-In the above picture it is showing as: yourwebsite.com/2022/08/30/sample-post/.
+- Day and Name: This option uses the date of posts that were published and the name or title of the post.
+In the above picture, it is showing as: yourwebsite.com/2023/08/30/sample-post/.

-Numeric: Just like the Plain option, it also uses the post ID.
-It can alsoo be easily readable by the browsers but won’t work for humans like us. e.g- yourwebsite.com/archives/123.
+- Numeric: Just like the Plain option, it also uses the post ID.
+It can also be easily readable by browsers but won’t work for humans like us. e.g- yourwebsite.com/archives/123.

-Post name: Unlike other options that has post ID,month or date, this option uses your the name of the post in the slug. e.g- yourwebsite.com/sample-post/
+- Post name: Unlike other options that have post ID, month, or date, this option uses the name of the post in the slug. e.g- yourwebsite.com/sample-post/

 Apart from the above permalink settings that you find, there is an optional settings field also provided that lets you set a custom structure for your category and tag archives.

-How can you edit or Change Permalinks and Slugs for each pages and post?
+How can you edit or Change Permalinks and Slugs for each page and post?

 After successfully setting up pretty permalinks on your website, the next thing you need to do is to edit your Pretty permalinks to get better results and optimize as per the search engine and users’ standards.